Questions for the wider Astronomical community/General Public:

 - The membership policy is set out at: nanograv.org/governance/membership.
 Membership in NANOGrav is open to any researcher who is willing to contribute to NANOGrav's goals of detecting and studying gravitational waves via pulsar timing.
 We welcome applications for Associate Membership from people who have not yet participated in NANOGrav, or who may be working in a related field.
 After filling out this form, their application will be presented to the full collaboration.
 If there are no objections by a Full member, the application is accepted.

 Who is on the Management Team?

 What are the working groups?
 How do I join?
 When are their meetings?

 - The membership policy is set out at: nanograv.org/governance/membership.
 Full membership carries additional responsibilities and duties, including annual reviews of contributions.
 A researcher must have been an Associate member for at least 12 months prior to application.

 - The working group chairs are listed at: nanograv.org/governance.
 All NANOGrav associate and full members are welcome to attend any working group telecon.
 Meeting times are listed on the NANOGrav google calendar.

 I have a question that isn’t answered here.
 How can I get it added?

-- We use webex for telecons.
+- We use zoom for telecons.
 The instructions are sent out with telecon agendas.
 You may also phone into telecons.

 - Please email the NANOGrav Management Team at nano-mt at nanograv.org.